Nikhila-KS/onetap-for-replit/README.md

-# One-Tap-All INFO WITH A TAP
+# OneTap - All INFO WITH A TAP

 <img width="149" alt="only logo (1)" src="https://user-images.githubusercontent.com/100759293/211190034-89b6e797-51f8-4c5f-941d-4a4bdae9a1f5.png">